RubenNatanael/IK/README.md

 # IK
-Inverse kinematics in 2 Dimension infinite number of freedom
+Inverse kinematics in 2 Dimension infinite joints for a robot arm/chain.